billymwangi/project-phase-2/README.md

 ### How the various seasons impact house purchase:
 ![Graph](quarters.png)

+## Challenges
+* The model does have some limitations: given that some of the variables needed to be log-transformed to satisfy regression assumptions, any new data used with the model would have to undergo similar preprocessing.
+* Additionally, given regional differences in housing prices, the model's applicability to data from other counties may be limited.
+* Due to the presence of high multicollinearity among several predictor variables, we had to remove some of those columns from our analysis.

 ## Conclusion
 * The variables that have a major influence on the price of the house are; square foot living, age of the house,good condition of the house,if the house is on a waterfront and has an excellent view.
-* The variables that has the least influence on the price of the house are; grade,number of bedrooms,sqft lot,sqft basement and sqft lot 15.
+* The variables that has the least influence on the price of the house are; grade, number of bedrooms, sqft lot, sqft basement and sqft lot 15.
+* For those looking for economical housing options, it might be wise to consider sacrificing spacious living quarters or a scenic waterfront view.

 We can also see that: